pat31477/Password-Generator/README.md

 ![](Assets/Images/TextArea.png)

 * A Copy button
-    * This will copy the users password to the user's devices clipboard
+    * This will copy the generated password to the user's devices clipboard

 ![](Assets/Images/CopyToClip.png)